 Nature Conservancy of Canada

-Shell Canada and the Nature Conservancy of Canada (NCC) have been ‘natural partners’ in land conservation projects for 30 years.
+Shell Canada and the Nature Conservancy of Canada (NCC) have been partners in land conservation projects for 30 years.

 From coast to coast, Shell has provided NCC with resources to help conserve special lands and endangered ecosystems.
-Preserving the richness and diversity of biological life (biodiversity) is expected by society and is important for truly sustainable development.
-Shell also values wise land stewardship because the company’s success is in part dependent on the land.
-Following are examples of NCC projects Shell has supported.
+Preserving biodiversity is expected by society and is important for truly sustainable development.

 - Shaughnessy Cohen Memorial Savanna, Pelee Island, Ontario